By far one of the best chocolate chip cookies I’ve ever made! These super soft and thick dark chocolate cranberry almond cookies are full of flavor.

 - Make Ahead Instructions: Cookies stay fresh covered at room temperature for up to 1 week.
 You can make the cookie dough and chill it in the refrigerator for up to 4 days.
 Allow to come to room temperature then continue with step 4.
 Baked cookies freeze well for up to 3 months.
 Unbaked cookie dough balls freeze well for up to 3 months.
 Bake frozen cookie dough balls for an extra minute, no need to thaw.
 Here’s how to freeze cookie dough!

-- Special Tools: KitchenAid Stand Mixer, Silpat Baking Mat, Baking Sheet, and Cooling Rack
+- Special Tools (affiliate links): KitchenAid Stand Mixer, Silpat Baking Mat, Baking Sheet, and Cooling Rack

 - Chocolate: I used 1 and 1/2 4-ounce bars of Baker’s bittersweet chocolate to get the 6 ounces.
 You can also use a semi-sweet chocolate bar, a milk chocolate bar, or a white chocolate bar.
 1 cup of chocolate chips works too!